Franklin Delano Floyd: Relationship with Sandra Brandenburg

 By 1974, Floyd was using the alias Brandon Williams.
 While at a North Carolina truck stop, he met Sandra Francis Brandenburg (née Chipman).
 She was the mother of four children by two different fathers: Suzanne Marie Sevakis (1969–1990), from her first husband Clifford Ray Sevakis, and Allison (b.
 1971), Amy (b.
 1972), and Philip (nicknamed "Stevie") (b.
 1974) Brandenburg from her second husband.
 Floyd and Brandenburg dated for a month and married, and Floyd convinced Brandenburg to move her family with him to Dallas, Texas.
 Brandenburg was interviewed in the Netflix documentary Girl In The Picture, in which she stated that she met Floyd in a church.
 She was crying, and he approached her, asking what was wrong.
 When she replied that she was at risk of losing her children, Floyd offered to marry her and be the children's father, which she agreed to.

 Brandenburg was sentenced to thirty days in jail for passing bad checks in 1975.
 While she served her time, she left her children in the custody of Floyd.
 After she was released, she arrived home to find the residence vacated, and her husband and children were gone.
 Brandenburg eventually found her two middle daughters, Allison and Amy, in the care of a local church-operated social services group.
 She never found her oldest child, Suzanne, or her youngest child, Philip.
 She attempted to file kidnapping charges but was told by local authorities that, as their stepfather, Floyd had a right to take the children.
 The boy's whereabouts remained unknown until 2019 when a man came forward believing he was Philip.
 DNA tests confirmed his identity.

 According to his older sister Allison, their mother had first claimed that Philip was dead.
 She later learned from Social Services that he was alive and had been privately adopted in North Carolina shortly after he was born.

+After the death of his father in March 2019, Steven Patterson would reach out to American author, Matt Birkbeck, for answers about his biological parents.
+In 2020, a DNA test would confirm that Steve Patterson was the biological son of Brandenburg.
+Patterson said that he was born and raised in North Carolina with his adoptive father and mother.
+His mother, Mary, met a pregnant Brandenburg in a hospital after she had just lost a pregnancy.
+Weeks later, Brandenburg showed up at Mary's door with a baby boy, explaining that she was leaving town with her new husband and three daughters and couldn't take care of a fourth child.
+Mary recalled seeing Floyd watching as Brandenburg gave Phillip to her.
+She later renamed Phillip to Steven and raised him with her husband.

 As of 2018, Sandra Brandenburg was known as Sandra Willett.